History of Zambia: Khoisan and Batwa

 The area of modern Zambia is known to have been inhabited by the Khoisan and Batwa peoples until around AD 300 when migrating Bantu began to settle around these areas.
 It is believed that the Khoisan people groups originated in East Africa and spread southwards around 150,000 years ago.
 The Twa people were split into two groups: The Kafwe Twa lived around the Kafue flats while the other, The Lukanga Twa lived around the Lukanga Swamp.
 Many of the ancient rock arts in Zambia like the Mwela Rock Paintings, Mumbwa Caves, and Nachikufu Cave are attributed to these early hunter-gatherer groups.
 The Khoisan, and more especially the Twa, formed a patron-client relationship with farming Bantu peoples across central and southern Africa but were eventually either displaced by or absorbed into the Bantu groups.

-The Bantu (Abantu)
+Bantu (Abantu)

 The Bantu people or Abantu (meaning people) are an enormous and diverse ethnolinguistic group that comprise the majority of people in much of East, Southern and Central Africa.
 Due to Zambia's location at the crossroads of Central Africa, Southern Africa, and the African Great Lakes, the history of the people that constitute modern Zambians is a history of these three regions.

 Many of the historical events in these three regions happened simultaneously.
 Thus, Zambia's history, like many African nation's histories, cannot be presented perfectly chronologically.
 The early history of the peoples of modern Zambia is deduced from oral records, archaeology, and written records mostly from non-Africans.